apache/directory-fortress-core/README.txt

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 10.
-Instructions to run the openldap-fortress-core command line interface (CLI)
+Instructions to run the openldap-fortress-core command line interpreter (CLI) utility
 ###################################################################################

 a. from the same shell prompt as 2a enter the following:

 >$ANT_HOME/bin/ant cli

-b. follow instructions in the command line interface reference manual contained within the javadoc:
+b. follow instructions in the command line interpreter reference manual contained within the javadoc:

 [FORTRESS_HOME]/openldap-fortress-core/dist/docs/api/com/jts/fortress/cli/package-summary.html